 The reason for diversification is that no one can know with certainty if the next investment cycle will be bad for stocks or for bonds or any investment.
 Bonds and stocks tend to move in different directions.
-Stocks, long term, do better than bonds over the long term.
+Stocks, long term, perform better than bonds.

 So why not put all your money in stocks?

 If you are an aggressive investor and if you are very young, with decades to recover from losses, an argument can be made for a stock only approach for a while.
 But most people don’t have limitless time to invest—I only seriously started in my late 30s—and many people don’t have the stomach to hang in for decades to get good returns.
-They often interrupt their investment efforts to spend on what often turn out to be superfluous things or they stop investing because they are facing a bad period.
-And there is something else: In some periods, not all or most, bonds have beaten stocks.
+They often interrupt their efforts to spend on what often turn out to be superfluous things or they stop investing because they are facing a bad period.
+There is something else: In some periods, not all or most, bonds have beaten stocks.
 When?
 I’m not sure exactly when.
 But I know, that over almost any given 20-year period, it will happen sometime.

 So the most important thing the investor should remember is don’t put all your eggs in one asset class basket.
 This way, when stocks are down, your bond investments will likely be doing well.
-In a diversified portfolio, the reverse will also happen—a bad time for bonds generally will mean stocks shine.
+In a diversified portfolio, the reverse will also happen—a bad time for bonds generally will mean stocks are doing well.